-In recent years increased political uncertainty has been observed, notably in countries where SCOR UK has exposures such as the UK, US and continental Europe.
+In recent years increased political uncertainty has been observed, notably in countries where SCOR UK has exposures such as the UK, US and countries of the Asia-Pacific region.
 Political uncertainty could impact SCOR UK in a number of ways, including through market volatility and changes in the legal and regulatory environments in which the Company operates.
 In certain circumstances these political events can unfold quickly and unexpectedly and so are difficult to adequately anticipate.
-In terms of geopolitical outlook, the Covid-19 pandemic has fuelled populist suspicions, destabilised international organisations, and raised claims in favour of more deglobalisation, which has translated into a rise in trade barriers and sanctions.
-This crisis has also led to an increase in international religious, ideological, political and military (including non-state armed groups) tensions, exacerbating local conflicts in many parts of the world.
+In terms of geopolitical outlook, the Covid-19 pandemic has fuelled populist suspicions, exacerbating local conflicts in many parts of the world.
+It has nurtured populist claims and weakened international cooperation.
+The recent EU-China sanctions escalation adds to the difficult relations with Middle East and Africa, where rare metals that are key for the digitalisation and the green transition are localised, and the deterioration of relations between the EU and Russia.
+Geopolitical tensions could intensify and negatively affect (re)insurance business, e.g. in case of new trade barriers or capital constraints.
 The impacts of these geopolitical tensions remain under watch.

 The traditional (re)insurance industry has been experiencing a sustained period of stronger competition with alternative capital markets, such as cat bonds due to their increased popularity in a period of low interest rate returns on investments.
 Over many years to 2017 there was an extensive period relatively benign to major natural catastrophes with ongoing soft rates and abundant capacity which only began to turn following the severe market losses caused by natural catastrophes and large risk losses in 2017 and 2018.
-Abundant capacity may mean hardened rates may not be sustained for long.
+Although rates have hardened in many classes in the following period, there are now signs of a slow down..